 Model selection

-On the next page you will see the selected models listed, plus the full set of data inputs and outputs.
+On the next page you will see the selected models listed and have the option to perform three actions:

 If you selected models with common Keys, you should see a diagram like this…